 I was in South Wales yesterday for the funeral of Graham Harrison at Emmanuel Church, Newport.
 I stayed at my sister's in Cwmbran the night before and she accompanied me to the funeral.
 She was a member of the congregation there for six months many years ago.
 I was surprised that Emmanuel was big enough to accommodate everyone but there is extra room available and so the 200-250 filled the place but not to overflowing.
-I was not able to stay for refreshments but it was good to be at the service in the church sat next to Mark Thiomas and at the committal at St Woolo's cemetery.
-Bernard Lewis the present minister led the service.
+I was not able to stay for refreshments but it was good to be at the service in the church sat next to Mark Thomas and at the committal at St Woolo's cemetery.
+Bernard Lewis, the present minister, led the service.
 It was good to see him and his wife Linda and Ken Brownell and John Palmer present.
 We were all exact contemporaries at LTS.
-Robert Strivens read, Wyn Hughes prayed, Trevor McMillen an elder gave thanks and Stephen Clark preached.
+Robert Strivens read, Wyn Hughes prayed, Trevor McMillen, an elder, gave thanks and Stephen Clark preached.
 It was all very helpful.
-Geoff and Iola my in-laws gave us a lift to the grave, where, in the sunshine, Nevill Rees read, Hywel Jones prayed and Bernard did the committal to the grave where Mr Harrison's father had been buried in 1989.
+Geoff and Iola, my in-laws, gave us a lift to the grave, where, in the sunshine, Neville Rees read, Hywel Jones prayed and Bernard did the committal to the grave where Mr Harrison's father had been buried in 1989.
 There is something solemn and reassuring about a Christian burial.

 I always find a trip to Newport strange.
 I was born there but I do not know my way around well.
 I noticed my Auntie Mavis's grave among the hundreds there in that cemetery.
-I don't know where the others are found.
+I don't know where the graves of other family members are found.